 My mother always discounted Nellie’s stories.
 She said Nellie was a fantasist, her claims that the family had once owned a huge building were probably unfounded and that we should look to the future, not the past.
 I had a very different attitude.
 Yes, Nellie might have been mistaken but … it was also possible that perhaps she wasn’t.
 I absolutely had to find out!

 When the Berlin Wall fell in 1989, my parents were totally set against my starting a restitution claim.
 Nellie had died 12 years earlier, leaving no documents or photographs relating to the building, not even its address.

 My father would say, “You can't fight the German government, forget it.”
 The only person who supported me was my husband, Simon.

 Q: How did you feel when you started doing some research and realized your grandmother’s stories could be true?

-A: It was exciting and gratifying that my hunch seemed to be right - Nellie had not been telling fairy stories.
-I couldn’t give up now!
+A: It was exciting and gratifying that my hunch seemed to be right.
+As I started to uncover more and more evidence it started to look as if Nellie had not been telling fairy stories.
+I determined that I couldn’t give up!

 I found the building in what had been the Soviet sector, just behind the Berlin Wall, two blocks from Checkpoint Charlie.